vmalloc/guides/source/index.md

 ## Reporting a problem

-Typos, missing words, code samples with errors, these are all considered documentation bugs.
+Typos, missing words, code samples with errors are all considered documentation bugs.
 If you spot one of them, or want to otherwise improve the existing guides, we are happy to help you help us!